the-cirqit-editor/cirqit-openAPI/README.md

 ### iFrame example
-It is possible to use the cirQit API in an iFrame.
-The example shows how to use the API in an iFrame.
+It is possible to use the cirQit Application in an iFrame.
+Please be aware that the iFrame technology comes with some security restrictions and technical limitations.
-Note that you will need to contact us to allow your domain to be used in an iFrame.
+You will need to contact us to allow your domain to be used in an iFrame.
 For the example page, we have allowed the domain `https://the-cirqit-editor.github.io` in the cirQit backend.
 If you try without registering your URL, you will get a "https://app.cirqit.cloud refused to connect."

 ## Bruno